 The Office of Assessment at Loyola Marymount University provides leadership and support in the University’s efforts to create a culture of evidence, learning centeredness, and continuous improvement.
 Our office offers a variety of resources to support programs in their efforts to understand and improve student learning.
 Below you will find a list of frequently asked questions about assessment and some of the resources available at LMU.
-If you have additional questions, please contact Laura Massa, Director of Assessment at email@example.com.
+If you have additional questions, please contact Chris Schmader, Research Associate in Assessment at firstname.lastname@example.org.

 We assess student learning outcomes to ensure that we offer our students the best possible education.
 Learning outcomes identify the knowledge, skills and values that students are expected to achieve.
 Assessment helps us to understand how well students are achieving those outcomes and the experiences that contributed to their achievement.
 An essential part of assessment is then using this information to make informed decisions about program strengths and areas for improvement.
 We use the information we gather to make better decisions about pedagogy, the design of programs, and how to allocate resources to enhance a student’s LMU experience.